humsys/livable.github.io/clm-manifesto.md

 ## Research Groups

 Our initial research groups will focus on two ideas.
 First, inventing media that give us greater agency in our lives.
 Second, inventing media that supports a more complete social fabric.
-These groups come from a dissatisfaction with how current media shape our lives.
+These groups are born out of a widespread dissatisfaction with how current media shape our lives.

-When we sense that we are making meaningful choices and acts, and deciding how our lives should go, that's called agency.
+When we sense that we are making meaningful choices and acts, and deciding how our lives should go, that’s called agency.
 Some environments encourage meaningful choices, while others funnel us along in a way that limits our agency.
 Current media does too much funneling.

 Each person needs certain relationships in order to live fully and well.
-We can use the term social fabric for the collection of all these relations and all of the activities they consist of.
+We can use the term social fabric for the collection of all these relations and their constituent activities.
 Current media does not support a full range of relationships and activities.

-These are lenses to look at how media impacts life.
-They are <a name="text">abstractions</a><sup>[0](#abstraction)</sup>, their use justified only by how they appear as common threads in real, human lives.
+We use these terms as lenses to look at how media impacts life and to focus our efforts.
+They are just abstractions, and we are dedicated to justifying them only by how they appear as common threads in real, human lives<a name="text">.</a><sup>[0](#abstraction)</sup>

 ## Research Groups—Agency